koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

 ## Serving all these things together
-It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as Server or even Microsoft Azure.
+It looks like FlyTap.com is served from Microsoft Windows Servers. 😱 I personally would never use Microsoft Windows as a web server or even Microsoft Azure.

 Instead I have been using GitHub Pages, but then moved to GitLab Pages to support Open Source projects[^why-use-gitlab]... but to turn it up to